Certification Programs in

 Shamanic training cannot “Certify Shamans” or "make" anyone a “Shaman” – this is a common misconception.

 For no class, no program, and no training of any kind is capable of doing that - no program, no person, and no teacher can "make" anyone a "Shaman."
 In addition, the term “Shaman” is often misused, misrepresented, and disrespected - in many cases out of societal ignorance.
 One cannot label themselves a “Shaman” and it is highly recommended not to do that - for multiple valid reasons.
-In contemporary Shamanism, individuals who have completed appropriate extensive training and facilitate Shamanic Healing, are known as Shamanic Practitioners.
+In contemporary Shamanism, individuals who have completed appropriate extensive training and programs who facilitate Shamanic Healing, are known as Shamanic Practitioners.

 The Shamanic path is powerful, amazing, and transformational in so many ways.
 What comes from this type of healing work, and walking this path, is beautiful and can leave one in a state of awe on so many levels.
 But it can also be very much the opposite side as well - and that too, is part of this path.
 Shamanism is not just one side, or the other; it is the balance of the dark and the light - and all in between - the whole of it all.